majkinetor/au/README.md

     update -NoCheckUrl -Force

 however, its way easier to setup global variable with manual intervention on multiple packages.

-**NOTE**: Only if parameters are not set on function call, the global variables will take over if they are set.

 ### Reusing the AU updater with metapackages